All about Writ Petition in India

 For instance, A Writ of Certiorari can be filed by any aggrieved person against the decision of any District Court (DC) to any High Court through which the decision gets nulled.

 - Writ of Quo Warranto:

 A petition to restrict – a person to hold a position in any government office or involvement in any decision relating to the victim is a Writ of Quo Warranto.
 It is required to prevent the official to exercise any powers of the position as such which he is not entitled to hold and/or to nullify the decision taken by him if any.
-The writ shall be applicable to all public offices and not on private organizations.
+The writ shall be applicable to all public offices and not to private organizations.

-The concept of Writ petition was brought in the Consitution of India to help a victim if he/she is deprived of any right or injustice made to him or to help him fight against any decision taken by the last legal authority.
+The concept of the Writ petition was brought in the Consitution of India to help a victim if he/she is deprived of any right or injustice made to him or to help him fight against any decision taken by the last legal authority.
 To file a Writ petition, the person has to either take the help of a legal advisor or hire a civil lawyer to file a petition on his behalf.

 Did the court reject your Writ petition?

 Email us at email@example.com